Alluxio/alluxio/docs/index.md

 thereby avoiding going to disk to load datasets that are frequently read.
 This enables different jobs/queries and frameworks to access cached files at memory speed.

-Tachyon is Hadoop compatible, so existing Spark and MapReduce programs can run on top of it without any code change.
+Tachyon is Hadoop compatible.
+Existing Spark and MapReduce programs can run on top of it without any code change.
 The project is open source
 ([Apache License 2.0](https://github.com/amplab/tachyon/blob/master/LICENSE)) and is deployed at multiple companies.
 It has more than